Chinese people in the New York metropolitan area: Queens (皇后華埠)

-Later on, when other groups of Non-Cantonese Chinese, mostly speaking Mandarin started arriving into NYC, like the Taiwanese, they could not relate to Manhattan's then dominant Cantonese Chinatown, as a result they mainly settled with Taiwanese to be around Mandarin speakers.
+Later on, when other groups of Non-Cantonese Chinese, mostly speaking Mandarin, started arriving in NYC, like the Taiwanese, they could not relate to Manhattan's then-dominant Cantonese Chinatown; as a result, they mainly settled with Taiwanese to be around Mandarin speakers.
 Later, Flushing's Chinatown would become the main center of different Chinese regional groups and cultures in NYC.
 By 1990, Asians constituted 41% of the population of the core area of Flushing, with Chinese in turn representing 41% of the Asian population.
-However, ethnic Chinese are constituting an increasingly dominant proportion of the Asian population as well as of the overall population in Flushing and its Chinatown.
+However, ethnic Chinese now constitute an increasingly dominant proportion of the Asian population as well as of the overall population in Flushing and its Chinatown.
 A 1986 estimate by the Flushing Chinese Business Association approximated 60,000 Chinese in Flushing alone.
-Mandarin Chinese (including Northeastern Mandarin), Fuzhou dialect, Min Nan Fujianese, Wu Chinese, Beijing dialect, Wenzhounese, Shanghainese, Suzhou dialect, Hangzhou dialect, Changzhou dialect, Cantonese, Hokkien, and English are all prevalently spoken in Flushing Chinatown, while the Mongolian language is now emerging.
+Mandarin (including Northeastern Mandarin and Beijing dialect), Fuzhou dialect, Min Nan Fujianese (Hokkien), Wu Chinese (including Wenzhounese, Shanghainese, Suzhou dialect, Hangzhou dialect and Changzhou dialect), Cantonese, and English are all prevalently spoken in Flushing Chinatown, while the Mongolian language is now emerging.
 Even the relatively obscure Dongbei style of cuisine indigenous to Northeast China is now available there.
-Given its rapidly growing status, the Flushing Chinatown has surpassed the original New York City Chinatown in the Borough of Manhattan in size and population, while Queens and Brooklyn vie for the largest Chinese population of any municipality in the United States other than New York City as a whole.
+Given its rapidly growing status, the Flushing Chinatown has surpassed the original New York City Chinatown in the Borough of Manhattan in size and population, while Queens and Brooklyn vie for the largest Chinese population of any municipality in the United States apart from New York City as a whole.

 Elmhurst, another neighborhood in Queens, also has a large and growing Chinese community.
 Previously a small area with Chinese shops on Broadway between 81st Street and Cornish Avenue, this new Chinatown has now expanded to 45th Avenue and Whitney Avenue.
 Since 2000, thousands of Chinese Americans have migrated into Whitestone, Queens (白石), given the sizeable presence of the neighboring Flushing Chinatown, and have continued their expansion eastward in Queens and into neighboring, highly educated Nassau County (拿騷縣) on Long Island (長島), which has become the most popular suburban destination in the U.S. for Chinese.

+Since the 2020s, there has also been a rapidly growing Chinese enclave in Long Island City, composed mainly of higher-income residents; this community was described in LIC Journal as "New York's newest Chinatown".
+The expanding Chinese enclave was part of a larger trend of growth in the community's Asian population, which was 34% Asian by 2021.
+Most of the new Asian residents in Long Island City are East Asian, specifically Chinese, Korean, or Japanese, and are second- or third-generation Americans.
+On the other side of Long Island City, the Queensbridge Houses public-housing development has also been receiving working class Asian residents, with many of them being Chinese.